 If your need for nursing home care is immediate, time is not something you can afford to lose.
 Why?
 If you wait too long and your non-exempt assets fall below the maximum $119,220 limit, then the applicant's spouse can only keep half of what is left.

 At Stockton & Kandt, LLC, we can help.
 Our elder law and estate planning attorneys can develop asset protection plans that effectively reduce the size of your estate, allowing you to qualify for Medicaid and leave an inheritance.
 We do this through a combination of exemption planning, strategic gifting, irrevocable trust development and other Medicaid planning strategies.

 However, it is important to think ahead.
 Medicaid has a five-year look back.
 Any gifts or distributions to trusts made within five years of entering a nursing home will not be protected.
 The best way to preserve your assets is to meet with our elder care team before you need long-term care services.

 Don't Compromise Your Eligibility For Medicaid

 Compromising your eligibility for Medicaid can be financially devastating, not only for you and your spouse, but your loved ones as well.
-The experienced elder law attorneys at Stockton & Stern, LLC can alleviate the stress and confusion involved in applying for Medicaid benefits as well as other programs designed to protect our senior population.
+The experienced elder law attorneys at Stockton & Kandt, LLC can alleviate the stress and confusion involved in applying for Medicaid benefits as well as other programs designed to protect our senior population.
 Our attorneys plan to ensure that our clients have sufficient assets to provide for their needs and the needs of their family and loved ones over the remainder of their lives.

-At Stockton & Stern, LLC, our firm helps elderly individuals throughout both Kansas and Missouri plan, apply for and obtain the Medicaid coverage they need to ensure that they are cared for in their golden years.
+At Stockton & Kandt, LLC, our firm helps elderly individuals throughout both Kansas and Missouri plan, apply for and obtain the Medicaid coverage they need to ensure that they are cared for in their golden years.

 Contact Us For A Free Consultation